-The company seems to have tried to save the situation with contrasting gold stitching and gold STEINHART logo at three o’clock, however, the result doesn’t look really convincing.
+The company tried to save the situation with contrasting yellow stitching on the strap.
+The “gold” STEINHART logo at three o’clock, too, serves the same purpose.
+Yet, the result doesn’t look really convincing.
 The gold hands still look like they don’t belong here.
 Well, at least to me.

-To be frank, I would never expect Steinhart, a maker of affordable “homage” timekeepers, to present such a beauty.
-If things keep going in this direction, I wouldn’t be surprised to see the brand moving even further in the field of “premium” watches.
+I would never expect Steinhart, a maker of affordable “homage” timekeepers, to present such a beauty.
+If things keep going in this direction, I wouldn’t be surprised to see the brand moving even further up in the niche of “premium” watches.

-As archaic as it is, the movement is very robust and reliable.
-There is also a certain mojo behind its oversized dimensions and rugged design that corresponds quite nicely to the timekeeper’s overall masculine presence.
+As archaic as it is, the movement is also robust and reliable.
+There is a certain mojo behind its oversized dimensions.
+Its rugged design corresponds nicely to the timekeeper’s masculine presence.

-The Steinhart ST 10 Anniversary Edition outsources its cushion-shaped body with the signature four screws form their Aviation Chronograph model.
-Being impressive 44 millimeters wide, the body will look quite massive on a normal wrist.
-Luckily, the choice of a manually wound mechanism allowed the brand to make the case significantly leaner: it now measures just 14.80 millimeters thick instead of a lot more intimidating 17.2 mm of the chronograph.
+The Steinhart ST 10 Anniversary Edition shares its cushion-shaped body their Aviation Chronograph model.
+The case is impressive 44 millimeters wide and sports the same signature “four screws” design.
+Like most cushion-shaped timekeepers, the watch looks massive on a normal wrist.
+Luckily, the choice of a hand-wound mechanism allowed the brand to make the device leaner.
+The case now measures just 14.80 millimeters thick instead of a lot more intimidating 17.2 mm of the Aviation Chronograph.

-However, thanks to rather long horns, the watch may still look way too large for a person with smaller hand.
-The fact that you just can’t go to a nearest jewelry store to try this or other similarly sized and shaped Steinhart timekeeper doesn’t make the problem any easier.
+The horns are rather long, though, so the watch may still look way too large for a person with smaller wrists.
+The fact that you just can’t go to the nearest jewelry store to try this timekeeper on your own wrist doesn’t make the problem any easier.

 See also: Steinhart Ocean One Vintage Automatic

 Steinhart ST 10 Anniversary Edition (Ref.
-L0810) watch specification
+L0810) specification

 Number of jewels: 17